-Raises InvalidUEscapeError - if an invalid \uXXXX escape sequence occurs in the input to\comment('They say foo=bar, \r\nbut does bar=foo?') '#They say foo=bar, \n#but does bar=foo?'
+Raises InvalidUEscapeError - if an invalid \uXXXX escape sequence occurs in the input javaproperties.to\comment (comment, ensure\ascii=None)

 Convert a string to a .properties file comment.
-All non-Latin-1 characters in the string are escaped using $\uXXXX$ escapes (after converting non-BMP characters to surrogate pairs), a # is prepended to the string, any CR LF or CR line breaks in the string are converted to LF, and a # is inserted after any line break not already followed by a # or !.
+Non-Latin-1 or non-ASCII characters in the string may be escaped using \uXXXX escapes (depending on the value of ensure\ascii), a # is prepended to the string, any CR LF or CR line breaks in the string are converted to LF, and a # is inserted after any line break not already followed by a # or !.
 No trailing newline is added.